StasKoval/cpuminer-opt/README.md

 ./configure CFLAGS="-O3 -march=native -DNO_AES_NI" --with-crypto --with-curl
 make

+Smoe users with AMD CPUs without AES_NI have reported compile problem using -march=native or a specific arch but have been successful using -march=core2.

-Support for even older x86_64 without AES_NI or SSE2 is not yet availble.
+Support for even older x86_64 without AES_NI or SSE2 is not availble.

 A problem has been found with build.sh and it should not be used at this time.